 - Prado Museum

-We then travel to Madrid and spend the afternoon visiting the Prado Museum.
+We then travel to Madrid, where we will spend three days.
+In the afternoon we visit the Prado Museum.
 One of the gallery’s key collections comprises the works of Hieronymus Bosch and the Flemish School from the collections of Philip II.
 The extraordinary apocalyptic visions of Bosch were once housed at the Escorial in the Philip II’s private apartments, but were stored away during the Enlightenment because they were considered too extreme.
 It was Goya who revived interest in them.
 We shall also look at the collections of Dürer, Titian and Rubens before moving on to the works of the Spanish Baroque.
 Our encounter with works by Velázquez and Zurbarán, El Greco and Goya will explore the strange mix of realism and fantastic distortion which distinguishes the Spanish tradition.
 We shall study the grand portrait tradition, works by Velázquez, such as Las Meninas, and the extraordinary mystical visions of El Greco.
 We also trace Goya’s development from the early tapestry cartoons through the royal portraits, and horrific visions of the war with the French, to the so-called ‘Black Paintings’ of his old age.
 (Overnight Madrid) B

 - Patrick Blanc’s Vertical Garden, CaixaForum, Madrid